CHAKRIKA-SAI-D/Lexilift/README.md

-# notepad_app
+# Lexilift- Lifting the burden of DYSLEXIA

-A new Flutter project.
+A Flutter project.

 ## Getting Started